flimflam-austin/hugo-cms-test/content/quick_reads/20180926-18-09-25-president-trump-un-speech/index.md

       When he used it and why it matters.
     _key: card-1-6e605a64-b285-436a-8abc-7b791b3b9340
   - order: 1
+    useCheckmark: false
     body: >-
-      > “The Iranian people are rightly outraged that their leaders have embezzled billions of dollars from Iran’s treasury, seized valuable portions of the economy, and looted the people’s religious endowments, all to line their own pockets and send their proxies to wage war. **Not good**.”
+      > “The Iranian people are rightly outraged that their leaders have embezzled billions of dollars from Iran’s treasury, seized valuable portions of the economy, and looted the people’s religious endowments, all to line their own pockets and send their proxies to wage war.**Not good**.”